nat-418/manumatic/README.md

 ## Why Racket?
 Why Pollen?

 Racket is a programming language for programming programming languages.
-In other words, it is Scheme dialect particularly well-suited for creating domain-specific languages.
+In other words, it is a Scheme dialect particularly well-suited for creating domain-specific languages.

 Pollen is a web publishing system written in Racket.
 Programming Pollen